lydia’s home

 PHOTO GALLERY

-From the entry to the fully-equipped kitchen, the inviting living room with a fireplace, cozy bedrooms, oversized bathrooms and closets, and outdoor gardens and relaxation area, we do our best to make every resident feel at home.
+From the moment you enter, we do our best to make you feel safe and at home here.
+Enjoy the fully-equipped kitchen, inviting living room with a fireplace, cozy bedrooms, oversized bathrooms and closets, the learning center, and the outdoor gardens and relaxation areas at Lydia’s Home.

 Summit County drug crisis

 We support the City of Green’s Drug Task Force.
-Summit county spent $2 million on emergency-room programs aimed at treating addiction after tracking more than 1,000 overdose visits in 2020 according to Summit County Public Health data.
-The most abused drugs are fentanyl, methamphetamine, and cocaine.
+After tracking more than 1,000 overdose visits in 2020 according to Summit County public health data, the county spent $2 million on emergency room programs aimed at treating addiction.
+The drugs that are abused most often are fentanyl, methamphetamine, and cocaine.

 PODCAST Appearance

-Tamela Shawhan appeared on Beyond the Pew in May 2024 to share the Lydia’s Home mission and her passion for the ministry amidst many challenges.
+Tamela Shawhan appeared on Beyond the Pew in May 2024 to share the Lydia’s Home mission and her passion for the ministry.
+The way is narrow, but you can become a new creation in Christ.

 When she and the members of her household were baptized, she invited us to her home.
 “If you consider me a believer in the Lord,” she said, “come and stay at my house.”
 And she persuaded us.